-This document describes the structure and semantics of the configuration system used to map game controllers (e.g., joysticks, gamepads) to controls in Train Sim World using UE4SS.
+This document describes the structure and semantics of the configuration system used to map game controllers (e.g., joysticks, gamepads) to controls in Train Sim World and Train Simulator Classic.
 It is designed to be flexible, extensible, and friendly to both analog and digital input devices.

 Each control on a game controller can be assigned an action.
 Assignments describe when and how the actions are triggered based on the input.
 Actions describe what happens when triggered.